6J vs 6S: Key Differences Between Yen and Swiss Franc Futures

 6S reacts to yields too — but weaker, slower, and with more noise.

-For context, your article on 6J and bond yields explains exactly why.
+For context, the article on 6J and bond yields explains exactly why.

 Safe-Haven Behavior Differences